aodoming/Mission-to-Mars-ADominguez/README.md

 * Creating a web application with Flask to display the data from the web scrape.

 ### SOFTWARE/TOOLS
-CSS, HTML, Python, JavaScript, BeautifulSoup, Splinter, MongoDB, Flask
+CSS, HTML, Python, JavaScript, BeautifulSoup, Splinter, MongoDB, Flask, Chrome Developer Tools